ruizhengu/XR-testing-study/iter-1/search.md

 * usability

 ```
+# Year
+2000 - 2024

 # title
-("virtual reality" OR "augmented reality" OR "mixed reality" OR "extended reality" OR "VR" OR "AR" OR "XR" OR "MR") AND (test OR validation OR verification)
+"virtual reality" OR "augmented reality" OR "mixed reality" OR "extended reality" OR "VR" OR "AR" OR "XR" OR "MR"

-# full text
-software OR application
+AND
+test* OR verif* OR validat*
+test OR testing OR validate OR validation OR verify * verification

 # ProQuest
 title(("virtual reality" OR "augmented reality" OR "mixed reality" OR "extended reality" OR "VR" OR "AR" OR "XR" OR "MR") AND (test* OR validat* OR verif* OR bug* OR defect* OR fault* OR error*) NOT usability) AND (software OR application*)